define-private-public/PSRayTracing/README.rst

 8. Using ``Vec3`` as a Point

    * *Yeah yeah*, I can hear one of my CG professors from college saying *“A point is not a vector, a vector is not a point.
-You can’t add or multiply two points.”* But I wanted to keep things easy here.  ``Vec3``, 3D points, and colors are used quite interchangeably in this code
+You can't add or multiply two points.”* But I wanted to keep things easy here.  ``Vec3``, 3D points, and colors are used quite interchangeably in this code

 9. ``Vec3`` is also not backed by an array of three elements.
 We have a hard ``x``, a hard ``y``, and a hard ``z``.
 Saved me typing parenthesis

-10. The ``Box`` type also requires you to pass in an RNG to it’s constructor.
+10. The ``Box`` type also requires you to pass in an RNG to it's constructor.
 More on why in the perf. section

 11. Avoiding defining our own Deconstructors and copy/move/assignment constructors.

     * Modern compilers are really nice.
 Sometimes they do this for you.
-It’s less code we have to write, which also means less bugs
+It's less code we have to write, which also means less bugs

 12. ``ImageTexture``'s method of object creation is different; it's constructor has a different signature.